Greeters & Ushers

 If a family is seeking childcare and/or Sunday School class information, start with the youngest person, escort them to their classes, and end with the adults (after having offered the adults to choose a class, as above).
 Parents will then have the opportunity to see where their children are located.

-- Preschool children (babies – Pre-K) should be checked in by their parents at the Preschool Department check station (in the hallway behind the Worship Center lobby).
+- Preschool children (babies – Pre-K) should be checked in by their parents at the Preschool Department check Desk (in the hallway behind the Worship Center lobby).

 - Children K – 5th grades should be dropped off and picked up by their parents at the child’s classroom door.